MarielHamson/Animal-Shelter-API/README.md

 ## A Note On Pagination

 - To modify the default pagination of 2 results per page, append the following parameters: `pageSize=`.
 If you would like to skip to a certain page of results, use the `pageNumber=` parameter.

+## A Note on CORS

+CORS is a W3C standard that allows a server to relax the same-origin policy.
+CORS relaxes security.
+It allows a server to explicitly allow some cross-origin requests and can be customized in the Startup.cs file.
+An API is less safe by allowing CORS but it allows greater flexibility.
+For more information, see the [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-3.1).

 ## Reach Out